Contact Now

 (1) A person must not drive a vehicle if the vehicle has in or on it-

-(a) a device for preventing the effective use of a speed measuring device; or
+(a) A device for preventing the effective use of a speed measuring device; or

-(b) a device for detecting the use of a speed measuring device.
+(b) A device for detecting the use of a speed measuring device.

 Maximum penalty-40 penalty units.